influxdata/docs-v2/content/influxdb/v2.0/query-data/flux/custom-functions/_index.md

 ```

 ## Functions that use piped-forward data
-Most Flux functions manipulate data piped-forward into the function.
+Most Flux functions use data piped-forward into the function.
 In order for a custom function to process piped-forward data, one of the function
 parameters must capture the input tables using the `<-` pipe-receive expression.